Types of Flowcharts

 Example 3.
 Cross-Functional Flowchart

 The DFD Model is a hierarchical model.
-Each process may be subjected to decomposition, i.e. divided on the structural components, the relationships between them in the same notation can be shown on the separate diagram.
+Each process may be subjected to decomposition, i.e. divided into the structural components, the relationships between them in the same notation can be shown on the separate diagram.

 Two notations are used for describing the DFDs: Yourdon & Coad and Gane & Sarson.

-• Graphical representation of the "flow" of data through an information system
+- Graphical representation of the "flow" of data through an information system.

-• Modeling process aspects
+- Modeling process aspects.

-• An overview of the system
+- An overview of the system.

-• For the visualization of data processing (structured design)
+- Visualization of data processing (structured design).

-• What kinds of information will be input to and output from the system
+- What kinds of information will be input to and output from the system.

-• Where the data will come from and go to
+- Where the data will come from and go to.

-• Where the data will be stored
+- Where the data will be stored.

 Example 4.
 Data Flow Diagram (DFD)